tsgouros/GPS/README.rst

 For the purposes of this quick guide, I based it mostly off of `mne-python's git page <https://github.com/mne-tools/mne-python>`_

+** The state of the repo on the 'testing' branch supports having a 'GBU_TEST' directory at the same level as the 'GPS' directory this file is stored within.

 Get the latest code
 ^^^^^^^^^^^^^^^^^^^